GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

    Time took: 20158ms, 201581867ticks
 ```

-As expected, synchronously calling the test method 4 times will cause each call to be executed one by one and the total execution time to reach ~20 seconds.
-Everything as expected.
+Synchronously calling the test method 4 times will cause each call to be executed one by one and the total execution time to reach ~20 seconds.

 ## Asynchronous execution